-This post was written by Hannah Morris, Director of Facilitation & Evaluation at The Latimer Group.
+This post was written by Hannah Morris, Coach and Facilitator at The Latimer Group.

 Our organizations and teams are undergoing more change than ever before.
 Some are large-scale organizational transformations, others are small-scale process shifts, but we are all feeling the impact of change.